usnistgov/mosaic/README.rst

 - [Addons] Added CUSUM+ support to Mathematica addon (PlotEvents in MosaicUtils.m)
 - [Addons] Mathematica queries are *optionally* handled through an external Python script to improve performance.
 - [Addons] Added an option to limit PlotEvents in Mathematica addon to N events.

-- Updated MOSAIC dependencies to include newer package versions and pandas.
-Run 'python setup.py mosaic_deps' to update.
-- Added a new metadata column (mdStateResTime) that saves the residence time of each state to the database.
-This affects multiStateAnalysis and cusumLevelAnalysis.
-- Removed mosaicgui from PyPi. 'pip install mosaic-nist' only installs command line modules.
-- Top level ConvertToCSV supports arbitrary file extensions.

 - Fixes issues #36, #37, #38, #39, #47, #48, #54, #56, #58, #62, #65 and #66.
 - Known Issues: See #8, #10, #40, #63 and #69.